perrygeo/python-rasterstats/README.md

 ...
 ```

-Using with geometries in "Well-Known" formats
+Or by using with geometries in "Well-Known" formats.
 ```
 >>> raster_stats('POINT(-124 42)', '/path/to/elevation.tif')
 ...